jhellerstein/kvs_zoo/roadmap.md

-Sequenced, slot-aware replication (DONE):
-We unified the after-storage replication path with a single API that accepts mixed updates via `ReplicationUpdate<V>` and a `replicate_updates` entrypoint.
-Ordering is handled by a single wrapper `SequencedReplication<R>` that gap-fills and enforces slot order when available and delegates unchanged otherwise.
-This replaces prior mentions of “opportunistic” and removes the `LogBasedDelivery` variant.
-Optional: Audit other routers (RoundRobin, SingleNode) for similar generic affordances.
+Optional: Audit other routers (RoundRobin, SingleNode) for generic affordances to unify sequenced and non-sequenced streams.
 They don’t inspect the op today, so no change is necessary functionally.

 ---
-B. Layers with multiple clusters (e.g., Paxos roles)

-Also not hard; moderate but localized:
-Extend KVSClusters to register/retrieve role-specific clusters for a layer Name.
-For example: insert/get_role::<Name, Role>() keyed by (Name, RoleTypeId).
-Specialize KVSSpec for the Paxos layer to create and register both Proposers and Acceptors under the same Name.
-The rest of the stack doesn’t need to know these roles exist; the Paxos layer’s KVSWire impl can look them up internally.
+KVSCore has gotten complicated with multiple `process` variants.
+It used to be extremely minimalist, which I liked.
+Can we get back there?

+---

+the tip of main for hydro now has good support for tombstoned sets.
+Let's use them in KVSCore, and then implement a proper Cluster-layer tombstone cleanup.
+We need to think about how we want to implement that.
+We can use our vector clock implementation in src/values to ensure a given node knows a high-watermark on other node's clocks.
+Then the question is how we efficiently track timestamps for the tombstone sets...

+An open design question is whether this logic should be in Hydro's lattice crate as part of the tombstone sets, or here.

 ---

 Let's think about learning goals.
 This will affect the organization of the book as well as the repo.